b-venter/Matrix-Docker-install/README.md

-# Matrix-Docker-install
+# Matrix home server with Docker and Traefik(2.2)
-Installing full Matrix, Element (Riot) and coTURN with Docker and Traefik(v2.2).
+Installing full Matrix, Element (Riot) and coTURN and Traefik(v2.2) with Docker on RancherOS

 Much of what I post here was gained with information from Jon Neverland's posts [here](https://jonnev.se/matrix-homeserver-synapse-v0-99-1-1-with-traefik/), [here](https://jonnev.se/riot-web-for-matrix-with-docker-and-traefik/) and [here](https://jonnev.se/traefik-with-docker-and-lets-encrypt/).